You're happy — so why isn't he?

 As a woman, deciding to keep and raise a baby is one of the hardest decisions to make.
 But even if you come resolved in your decision, it's not always the same decision the father would choose.
 And that's when conflict arises in your relationship.

-Or even turn for the dangerous: Just recently, a woman from Florida took her ex-boyfriend to court after he tricked her into taking an ulcer pill that, as a side effect, can induce abortion.
+Or even turn for the dangerous: Last year, a woman from Florida took her ex-boyfriend to court after he tricked her into taking an ulcer pill that, as a side effect, can induce abortion.
 His defense?
 He just wasn't ready to be a father.

 But even if your situation is not as extreme, what can you do in this situation?
 What if you want to keep the child and he does not?